Posted by Gina Potthoff on July 30, 2018

 A gift from Ron Tarrson, ’72 (XP-31), managing partner and director of Santa Fe Aero Services, established the Tarrson Social Venture Fellowships, a part of the Rustandy Center's Edwardson Social Entrepreneurship Program at the University of Chicago.

-Four recent University of Chicago graduates have earned 2018 Tarrson Social Venture Fellowships, receiving $25,000 each to pursue their social ventures full time after graduation.
+Three recent University of Chicago graduates have earned 2018 Tarrson Social Venture Fellowships, receiving $25,000 each to pursue their social ventures full time after graduation.

-The Rustandy Center for Social Sector Innovation at Chicago Booth announced winners of the fellowships in June, selecting three students from Booth and one from the College.
+The Rustandy Center for Social Sector Innovation at Chicago Booth announced winners of the fellowships in June, selecting two students from Booth and one from the College.
 The Tarrson Social Venture Fellowship provides funding and other support to graduating University of Chicago students and recent alumni who are committed to growing a startup that helps solve a social or environmental problem.

 The fellowships, which provide funding as well as mentoring, are supported by Ron Tarrson, ’72 (XP-31), and matching funds from John Edwardson, ’72.